-1. Diameter Changes: The Project Team replaced the existing line with a line based on the recommendation of the RER and to standardize the pipeline for future piggability purposes.
+Diameter Changes: The Project Team replaced the existing sector line with a line with a line based on the recommendation of the RER and to standardize the pipeline for future piggability purposes.

-2. Land Use:
+- 2. Land Use: - a.

-a.
 The Project Team shared the laydown yard at State Route 41 and Hanford Armona Road with the Supply Line 44-687 and Supply Line 38-512 Replacement Projects.